ppoffice/hexo-theme-icarus/source/_posts/en/Comment-Plugins.md

 5. You will be redirected to the [utterances official site](https://utteranc.es/) if the installation completes.
    You can review each configuration option and customize your utterances setup.

-6. When finished, move to the "Enable Utterances" and copy the attribute values from the utterances HTML code to the corresponding settings in your theme configurations.
+6. When finished, move to the "Enable utterances" and copy the attribute values from the utterances HTML code to the corresponding settings in your theme configurations.

    {% img "box px-0 py-0 ml-auto mr-auto" /gallery/screenshots/utterances-get-code.png 360 '"Get Code - utterances" "Get Code - utterances"' %}